 Some of the links here are affiliate links.
 Buying a product linked this way may result in me getting some money.
 I never have affiliate links to products that I don’t personally use and recommend.

-- The theme for this blog is based on the Minimal Mistakes theme.
+- The theme for this blog is Minimal Mistakes.

 - The blog is hosted on Amazon S3 with Amazon CloudFront serving as the CDN.